nezvers/Godot-GameTemplate/README.md

 > **NOTE:**
 > - This template is not recommended for beginners who may need a guidance.
 > - It serves as my personal project template and will continue to evolve as I develop my own game.
 Updates will be made until the project starts to go beyond the needs of a generic top-down shooter and into game-specific content.
 > - All assets are made by me and are free to be modified and used for inclusion in commercial products, but not sold as your creation.
+Soon will be released as a separate package on [nezvers.itch.io](https://nezvers.itch.io)

 ![PREVIEW](addons/top_down/assets/images/project_preview.png)